-- (1) The administration of medical cannabis by a caregiver to a child who is a qualifying medical cannabis patient is governed by COMAR 10.62.01-10.62.37. - (2) The administration of medical cannabis that includes smoking or vaping is prohibited. - .05 [Smoking.]
-Alcohol, Tobacco, Cannabis, and Other Drugs. - A. If a resident of the family child care home smokes or vapes any substance including but not limited to tobacco or cannabis, [cigarettes, cigars, or pipes], the provider shall make this known in advance to parents who are considering placing their children in the provider's care. - [B. smoking Restrictions. - (1) A provider and any other individual who has child care responsibilities may not smoke in the immediate presence of a child in care. - (2) During the family child care home's approved hours of operation, if an enrolled child is or will be on the premises, the provider may not smoke or permit smoking anywhere inside the home.] - B. A resident may not consume alcohol, smoke, or vape in the immediate presence of a child in care. - [C. The provider or substitute shall ensure that all cigarettes, cigars, pipes, ashes, and butts are kept out of the reach of the children in care.] - C. A provider and any other individual who has child care responsibilities may not consume alcohol, smoke, or vape in the immediate presence of a child in care. - D. During the family child care home's hours of operation, if an enrolled child is or will be on the premises, the provider and any other individual who has child care responsibilities may not smoke or vape or permit smoking or vaping anywhere inside the home or any outdoor area approved for child care use. - E. A provider and any other individual who has child care responsibilities may not consume or be under the influence of alcohol, cannabis, or an illegal or nonprescribed controlled dangerous substance while: - (1) Present at the family child care home during the home's hours of operation; - (2) Providing or assisting with the care of children on or away from the premises of the family child care home or during transport. - F. A provider and any other individual who has child care responsibilities shall ensure that all alcohol, tobacco, cannabis, cannabis edibles, and smoking and vaping paraphernalia and byproducts are kept out of the reach of the children in care. - [.06 Consumption of Alcohol and Drugs. - A provider, substitute, volunteer, or additional adult may not consume an alcoholic beverage or an illegal or nonprescribed controlled dangerous substance while: - (A) Present at the family child care home during the home's approved hours of operation; or - (B) Providing or assisting with the care of children on or away from the premises of the family child care home.]
+- A.-H. (text unchanged). - I. Medical Cannabis. - (1) The administration of medical cannabis by a caregiver to a child who is a qualifying medical cannabis patient is governed by COMAR 10.62.01-10.62.37. - (2) The administration of medical cannabis that includes smoking or vaping is prohibited.

+.05 [Smoking.]
+Alcohol, Tobacco, Cannabis, and Other Drugs.

+- A. If a resident of the family child care home smokes or vapes any substance including but not limited to tobacco or cannabis, [cigarettes, cigars, or pipes], the provider shall make this known in advance to parents who are considering placing their children in the provider's care. - [B. smoking Restrictions.

+- (1) A provider and any other individual who has child care responsibilities may not smoke in the immediate presence of a child in care. - (2) During the family child care home's approved hours of operation, if an enrolled child is or will be on the premises, the provider may not smoke or permit smoking anywhere inside the home.] - B. A resident may not consume alcohol during the family child care home's approved hours of operation. - [C. The provider or substitute shall ensure that all cigarettes, cigars, pipes, ashes, and butts are kept out of the reach of the children in care.] - C. A provider and any other individual may not consume alcohol during the family child care home's approved hours of operation. - D. During the family child care home's hours of operation, if an enrolled child is or will be on the premises, the provider and any other individual may not smoke or vape or permit smoking or vaping anywhere inside the home or any outdoor area approved for child care use. - E. A provider and any other individual may not consume or be under the influence of alcohol, cannabis, or an illegal or nonprescribed controlled dangerous substance while: - (1) Present at the family child care home during the home's hours of operation; or - (2) Providing or assisting with the care of children on or away from the premises of the family child care home or during transport. - F. A provider and any other individual shall ensure that all alcohol, tobacco, cannabis, cannabis edibles, and smoking and vaping paraphernalia and byproducts are kept out of the reach of the children in care.

+[.06 Consumption of Alcohol and Drugs.

+A provider, substitute, volunteer, or additional adult may not consume an alcoholic beverage or an illegal or nonprescribed controlled dangerous substance while:

+- A. Present at the family child care home during the home's approved hours of operation; or - B. Providing or assisting with the care of children on or away from the premises of the family child care home.]